VideoOrion: Tokenizing Object Dynamics in Videos: Methodology

+\textbf{Instruction Template.} To integrate context tokens and object tokens with text tokens for input into the LLM, we define the following input template:

-The training procedure is then divided into three stages: 1) Video-Centric Branch pretraining; 2) Object-Centric Branch pretraining; 3) Multi-modal instruction tuning.
+where \texttt{<$v$>} represents the context tokens of the video sample, and \texttt{<$o_1$>}, \texttt{<$o_2$>}, ..., \texttt{<$o_N$>} denote the object tokens.
+Following the two-branch design of \textit{VideoOrion}, the training procedure is divided into three stages: 1) Video-Centric Branch pretraining; 2) Object-Centric Branch pretraining; 3) Multi-modal instruction tuning.

-\textbf{Video-Centric Branch pretraining.} In this stage, only the Video Projector is optimized with video-text and image-text pairs, without object tokens involved.
-Thus, we use the pretrained checkpoints of STC-Connector provided by VideoLLaMA2 directly, which are trained on 12.2M vision-language data samples.
+\textbf{Video-Centric Branch pretraining.} At this stage, only the Video Projector is optimized using video-text and image-text pairs for vision-language alignment, without incorporating object tokens.
+To ensure simplicity and computational efficiency, we directly utilize the open-source base model of the STC-Connector from VideoLLaMA2\citep{cheng2024videollama}, which has been pretrained on 12.2M vision-language data for vision-language alignment \citep{cheng2024videollama}.

-\textbf{Object-Centric Branch pretraining.} In this stage, the pretrained Video Projector is frozen and we only optimize the Object Projector with video-text pairs.
-We construct a dataset here using captioned videos sourced from InternVid-10M \citep{wang2023internvid} and OpenVid-1M \citep{nan2024openvid}.
-We first filter InternVid-10M using aesthetic scores and UMT-SIM scores, which can indicate the video quality and the video-caption similarity of each data sample respectively, to obtain a subset of size 1.4M.
-Then we mix this subset with OpenVid-1M and filter the resulting dataset with noun-phrase concept balance, following LLaVA \citep{liu2024visual}.
-Finally, we get a pretraining dataset with 700K video-text pairs.
-We preprocess the dataset with the detect-segment-track pipeline to obtain the object mask lists, for training efficiency.
+\textbf{Object-Centric Branch pretraining.} At this stage, the pretrained Video Projector remains frozen, and only the Object Projector is optimized using video-text pairs.
+We construct a training dataset by sourcing captioned videos from InternVid-10M \citep{wang2023internvid} and OpenVid-1M \citep{nan2024openvid}.
+To refine the dataset, we first filter InternVid-10M using aesthetic scores\citep{schuhmann2022laion} and UMT-SIM scores\citep{li2023unmasked}, which assess video quality and video-caption similarity, respectively, yielding a 1.4M-sample subset.
+This subset is then combined with OpenVid-1M, and the resulting dataset undergoes further filtering based on noun-phrase concept balance, following \citep{liu2024visual}.
+Ultimately, we obtain a pretraining dataset comprising 700K video-text pairs.
+To enhance training efficiency, we preprocess this dataset using a detect-segment-track pipeline to generate object mask lists.